JurajPacolt/jdbc-sheets/README.md

 limit 5
 offset 0;
 ```
-WHERE conditions not supported, yet.
+WHERE conditions, ORDER BY clause, and others standards like GROUP BY etc., not supported, yet.

 ## Example how to read